Breaches of Intensive Correction Orders

 Serious breaches

-For more serious breaches of an ICO, such as failing to engage with supervision or interventions, the SPA is notified by Community Corrections officers who file an official breach report.
+For more serious breaches of an ICO, such as failing to engage with supervision or interventions, Community Corrections officers notify the Authority by filing an official breach report.

 The report outlines the details of the breach of the order, the offender's response to supervision and a recommendation by Community Corrections for appropriate action.

-Depending on the nature of the breach, the actions the SPA can take are:
+Depending on the nature of the breach, the actions the Authority can take are:

 • To note the report